zabulus/core/doc/README.external_routines.txt

 accordingly to its path attribute in <fbroot>/plugins/udr_engine.conf.

 The user library should include FirebirdUdr.h (or FirebirdUdrCpp.h) and link with the udr_engine library.
-Routines are easily defined and registered using some macros, but nothing prevent you of doing things manually.
-A example routine library is implemented in examples/plugins, showing how to write functions, selectable procedures and triggers.
+Routines are easily defined and registered using some macros, but nothing prevents you from doing things manually.
+An example routine library is implemented in examples/plugins, showing how to write functions, selectable procedures and triggers.
 Also it shows how to interact with the current database through the ISC API.